Gerald Bubis: Career

-A significant part of Bubis' legacy was his early support for peace efforts between Israelis and Palestinians.
-In the 1980s, he advocated for a two-state solution at a time when the idea was controversial in many Jewish communities.
+In the 1980s, Bubis advocated a two-state solution to the Israeli-Palestinian conflict, when the position remained controversial within parts of the American Jewish community.
 He was the national co-chair of Americans for Peace Now and held leadership roles in numerous Jewish organizations, including the Los Angeles Jewish Federation, MAZON: A Jewish Response to Hunger, and the New Israel Fund.

-Bubis' influence extended beyond academia and advocacy.
-He was a frequent lecturer and consultant, and his teaching and leadership impacted Jewish communities across the United States and internationally.
+Bubis also worked as a lecturer and consultant in the United States and abroad.
 His work was recognized with numerous awards, including the Yitzhak Rabin Peace Award in 2003 and honorary doctorates from HUC-JIR and the University of Minnesota.
 He also served as the president of the Conference of Jewish Communal Services, a professional association for Jewish social workers and community leaders.

 Personal life and death

 Gerald Bubis was married to Ruby Bubis, a former Jewish communal worker, for nearly 67 years.
 They had two children, David and Deena, and several grandchildren, including Rabbi Jonathan Bubis.

-Bubis visited Israel more than 50 times, fostering deep connections with Israeli and Diaspora communities.
-He was involved with organizations such as the Jewish Agency for Israel, the Jerusalem Center for Public Affairs, and the Labor Zionist Alliance.
+Bubis visited Israel more than 50 times and was involved with the Jewish Agency for Israel, the Jerusalem Center for Public Affairs, and the Labor Zionist Alliance.

 Bubis died on August 21, 2015, at his home in Los Angeles after a series of illnesses.
 He was 91.